2024 would be my last election if not voted to power, says Chandrababu Naidu | Politics

 Alleging that the ruling YSR Congress insulted his wife on the floor of the House, the Leader of Opposition had on November 19, 2021 vowed to step into the Andhra Pradesh Assembly again only after returning to power.

-Reminding people at the roadshow of his vow, Naidu said the next election would be his last if he was not voted back to power.
+Reminding people at the roadshow of his vow, Naidu said the next elections would be his last if he was not voted back to power.

 ''I will only set things right and put the state back on the track of progress and hand over the future to others,'' he added.